-In this project, we developed a customized image-processing algorithm for high-speed, realtime inspection of pavement cracking.
-In the algorithm, crack detection takes three steps.
+This paper introduced a customized image-processing algorithm for high-speed, real-time inspection of pavement cracking.
+The algorithm consists of three main steps.
 The first step is called the "grid cell" analysis (GCA).
-The GCA method divides a pavement image into grid cells of 8 x 8 pixels.
-Each cell is classified as a non-crack cell or a crack cell based on the statistics of the grayscales of the cell pixels and one pixel is selected to represent the cell in a scaled down image.
-The second step is to verify the crack seeds by using the contrast of a crack seed to its neighbors.
+The GCA method divides a pavement image into grid cells of 8 x 8 pixels and classifies each cell into a non-crack or crack cell by using the grayscale information of the border pixels.
+A scaled down image, whose size is only 1/64 of the original image, is formed using a pixel selected from each cell to represent the cell.
+In the scaled-down image, the pixels that are chosen crack cells are regarded as crack seeds.
+The second step is to verify the crack seeds by using the contrast of a crack seed compared to its neighbors.
 This step can remove many seeds that result from pavement noise.
 The verified crack seeds may form a crack cluster if they fall on a linear string.
-The third step is to verify and connect crack clusters to form cracks for final measurements including count, length, and orientation.
-A crack cluster should correspond to a dark strip in the original pavement image that may or may not be a section of a real crack.
-Additional conditions to verify a crack cluster include the requirements in the contrast, width and length of the strip.
+The third step is to verify and connect crack clusters to form cracks for final measurements including crack count, lengths, and orientations.
+A crack cluster corresponds to a dark strip in the original pavement image that may or may not be a section of a real crack.
+Additional conditions to verify a crack cluster include requirements in the contrast, width, and length of the strip.
 If verified crack clusters are oriented in similar directions, they can be joined to become one crack.
-Because many operations are performed on crack seeds rather than on the original image, crack detection can be done simultaneously when the frame grabber is forming a new image from the linescan camera.
-This high-speed process algorithm permits real-time, highway speed pavement survey.
-The trial test results show a good repeatability and accuracy when the system conducts multiple surveys and runs at different speeds and different weather conditions.